 When I was thinking up turkey burger recipes for this summer, I immediately put a Greek turkey burger on the plan.
 I thought to put all kinds of Greek ingredients in there like chopped olives or artichokes but I decided to keep it easy peasy with my two favorite Greek ingredients – spinach and feta.

 But, the glorious thing about turkey burgers is that they are literally a blank canvas for whatever flavor combination you want to dream up.
+Don’t forget to check out all of my healthy ground turkey recipes.

 My Best Tips For Making The Perfect Greek Burger